-JICA and the Counterpart abide by 'JICA Guidelines for Environmental and Social Considerations (April, 2010)' in order to ensure that appropriate considerations will be made for the environmental and social impacts of Technical Cooperation.
+JICA and the Counterpart abide by 'JICA Guidelines for Environmental and Social Considerations' in order to ensure that appropriate considerations will be made for the environmental and social impacts of Technical Cooperation.
+The version of 'JICA Guidelines for Environmental and Social Considerations' to be applied shall be designated in the R/D.